 Sensor Watch is a bridge between eras.
-It takes an iconic 30-year-old design from a golden age of digital watches, and pairs it with a modern, powerful microcontroller and state-of-the-art sensing capabilities.
+It takes an iconic 30-year-old design from a golden age of digital watches, and pairs it with a modern, powerful microcontroller.
 This small circuit board, less than an inch in diameter, replaces the original quartz movement in a Casio F-91W or A158W watch to put the capabilities of an ultra-low-power ARM Cortex M0+ microcontroller on your wrist.

 Sensor Watch is not like most smart watches.
 It makes a different set of engineering tradeoffs, to achieve a different set of goals:

-There are others (stopwatch, pulsometer, battery voltage), but the important thing isn’t the apps that come with Sensor Watch.
-The important thing is that Sensor Watch is open source and easily hackable, which means you can write the apps that make sense for YOU.
-Do you want an astronomy face that can show you moon phase and predict satellite passes?
+More importantly: Sensor Watch is open source and easily hackable, which means you can write the apps that make sense for YOU.
+Do you want a watch face that can predict satellite passes?
 A transit face programmed with train arrivals for your nearest subway station?
 An astrology face that can tell you if Mercury is in retrograde?
-These are all apps that you could write for Sensor Watch.
+These are all watch faces that you could write for Sensor Watch.

 The SAM L22 microcontroller at the heart of Sensor Watch is an ARM Cortex M0+ chip with 256 KB of Flash and 32 KB of RAM, running at up to 32 MHz.
 It’s similar in many ways to the SAM D21 you’d find in a Feather M0 or Arduino Zero, with many of the same versatile peripherals: